How Using the Kelly Criterion Can Boost Your Bankroll

 As most novice sports bettors quickly discover, laying wagers without first identifying value bets (and understanding how to manage your stack) can quickly drain your sportsbook account.

 Honing your ability to uncover the best bets at your local sportsbook is a valuable skill.
-By incorporating sound bankroll management into your game – by using proven techniques like the Kelly Criterion – you’ll take an important step towards making your sports betting experience both fun and profitable.
+By incorporating sound bankroll management into your game with proven techniques like the Kelly Criterion, you’ll take an important step towards making your sports betting experience both fun and profitable.